Gil Reese: Pro baseball

-Gil played with his brother Andy Reese on the Florence Independents in Alabama.
 Gil was the brother of baseball player Andy Reese, playing with him on the Florence Independents in Alabama.
 On November 29, 1926, Gil Reese signed a contract to play with the Nashville Vols.
 Next year the 1927 Jackson Senators of the Cotton States League attempted to sign Reese.

 Coaching career

 Reese coached the University of Tennessee Doctors in Memphis in 1926.
 He coached the New Brys Hurricanes of the American Football League in 1927, posting a 3–0–1 record.
 Reese was named athletic coach at Sacred Heart High School in Memphis, Tennessee, in 1936.